e-Business Plan: Operations

-What Are Operations?
+What is operations?
 Formally, an operation is the process through which resource inputs are converted into useful outputs.
 Inputs include raw materials, capital facilities, equipment, labor, and management talent.
 Outputs include manufactured products, services, information, and anything else the customer values.
-The operations function creates what the business will sell, and the operations section of the business plan describes the inputs, processes, procedures, and activities required to do so.
+The operations function creates what the business will sell and the operations section of the business plan describes the inputs, processes, procedures, and activities required to do so.

-Operations are not the twenty-first-century equivalent of "factory work."
-Operations play a critical role in the success of the organization because operations are where value is produced.
-While the business description section defines the product and its value proposition, the operations section describes how the business efficiently produces value.
+Operations cannot be dismissed as the 21st century equivalent of "factory work."
+Operations plays a critical role in the success of the organization because operations is where value is produced.
+While the business description section defines the product and its value proposition, the operations section describes how that value is efficiently produced.

-Should Operations Be in a Business Plan?
+Should operations be in a business plan?
 We ask this question because some business plan books and software do not include operations as part of a business plan.
-Maybe they do this because it is a difficult section to prescribe (see the previous discussion) or because they don't consider it appropriate for a business plan.
+Maybe they do this because it is a difficult section to prescribe (see discussion above) or because they don't consider it appropriate for a business plan.

 The majority of business plan readers are most interested in the viability, feasibility, and profitability of the business.
 The previous sections, especially the value proposition and competitor analysis, should have presented a convincing argument for viability.
-The financial statements section that follows addresses the profitability question.
-That leaves the feasibility question, which the operations section addresses.
+The profitability question is addressed in the financial statements section that follows.
+That leaves the feasibility question, which is addressed in the operations section.
 The business plan reader will want to understand the process that creates the value proposition and how this process contributes to the success of the business.
-Therefore, most business plans should include an operations section, and your plan should too.
+Therefore, most business plans should include an operations section and your plan should too.

-However, with that conclusion in mind, we rush to add that it is essential that you write the operations section selectively and concisely.
-You do not need to meticulously describe simple or obvious operational details, if at all.
-What you should do is write succinctly, and always with the needs of the business plan reader in mind.
+However, with that conclusion in mind, we rush to add that it is essential that the operations section be written selectively and concisely.
+Simple or obvious operational details do not need to be meticulously described, if at all.
+What is presented should be written succinctly, and always with the needs of the business plan reader in mind.
 A good rule to follow in writing the operations section is "when in doubt, don't include it," and don't be afraid to use the phrase "more details are available upon request" in this section too.
-A short, concisely written operations section that shows you have put considerable thought into how your business will create value will interest the reader and demonstrate that you are a capable businessperson.
+A short, concisely written operations section that shows you have put considerable thought into how your business will create value will be interesting to the reader and demonstrate that you are a capable businessperson.

 Content of the Operations Plan

-The following paragraphs present a menu of subsections that you can include in the operations plan.
+The following paragraphs present a menu of subsections that can be included in the operations plan.
 Not every one of these sections will need to be in your business plan, it depends on the nature of the business.
-For example, inventory management is a negligible factor in a service-oriented business so you may cover it briefly or not at all.
-Similarly, the organization structure and management plan for a small business are likely to be simple and self-evident so you would barely mention them here or include them in the business description section, as suggested earlier.
-The sections that should get full attention in your operations section are those that describe how your product delivers value to customers.
+For example, inventory management is a negligible factor in a service-oriented business so it may be treated briefly or not at all.
+Similarly, the organization structure and management plan for a small business are likely to be simple and self-evident, so they would barely get a mention here or be included in the business description section, as suggested earlier.
+The sections that should get full attention in your operations section are those that describe how the value your product delivers to customers is created.

-Business Location As an online business, the primary location of your business is the Internet, and we discuss various aspects of establishing and maintaining your business location in cyberspace in the Web presence section that follows.
+Business location: As an online business, the primary location of your business is the Internet, and various aspects of establishing and maintaining your business location in Cyberspace will be discussed in the Web presence section below.
 However, every e-business will also have a physical presence, even if it is in the entrepreneur's home.
-If your e-business sells product out of a physical storefront, stores product in a warehouse, ships product from a distribution depot, or services customers from a call center, you should identify those location-specific aspects of your business here.
+If your e-business sells product out of a physical storefront, stores product in a warehouse, ships product from a distribution depot, or services customers from a call center, those location-specific aspects of your business should be identified here.
 If location is an important consideration for business success, then be sure to highlight that here.
 For example, Amazon.com locates its warehouses in small population states such as Delaware and Nevada so it can ship books into the large East Coast and California markets without charging sales tax, giving it a competitive price advantage over local bookstores.

-Operating Facilities and Equipment Concurrent with the discussion of location, or immediately following, is a description of the operating assets the business will require, including buildings, equipment, fixtures, vehicles, and software.
-Again, the information that you provide should be brief and focus on facilities that contribute to the value proposition (e.g., an equipment patent or software application that allows unique or highly efficient production techniques).
+Operating facilities and equipment: Concurrent with the discussion of location, or immediately following, is a description of the operating assets the business will require, including buildings, equipment, fixtures, vehicles, and software.
+Again, the information that is provided should be brief and focus on facilities that contribute to the value proposition (e.g., an equipment patent or software application that allows unique or highly efficient production techniques).

-Production and Operating Procedures This subsection outlines the day-to-day operating procedures that describe how your product or service creates value for customers.
+Production and operating procedures: This subsection outlines the day-to-day operating procedures that describe how the value sold to customers is created.
 It is easy to "over describe" in this section.
-A business plan reader generally will not want to know the nitty-gritty details about steps in the production process, how many service representatives per customer are required, production volumes, contribution margins, and so on (there is an exception—see Business Case Box 6).
-You should only highlight operating procedures and policies that are unique or special.
+A business plan reader generally will not want to know the nitty-gritty details about steps in the production process, how many service representatives per customer are required, production volumes, contribution margins, and so on (there is an exception ˇ see Business Case Box 6).
+Only operating procedures and policies that are unique or special should be highlighted here.
 For example, if the business will use new technology to speed workflow and achieve new efficiencies in information or product handling, say so here.

 Business Case Box 6

-Purchasing Procedures If operations is about converting inputs into outputs, then you should consider including purchasing inputs in the operations plan.
-The nature of these inputs will largely depend on the business—raw materials for manufacturers, components for assemblers, finished products for retailers, equipment and supplies for service providers.
-Highlight any major purchasing considerations, such as e-procurement or participation in a digital exchange that will give the business increased efficiencies over competitors.
+Purchasing procedures: If operations is about converting inputs into outputs, then purchasing inputs should be considered for inclusion in the operations plan.
+The nature of these inputs will largely depend on the business ˇ raw materials for manufacturers, components for assemblers, finished products for retailers, equipment and supplies for service providers.
+Highlight any major purchasing considerations, such as e-procurement or participation in a digital exchange, that will give the business increased efficiencies over competitors.

-Inventory Management Procedures Efficiently managing both incoming inventory and finished goods is critical to companies that hold any material or product for a significant length of time.
-For these companies, inventory represents a substantial investment of funds and the ability to effectively control inventory levels is a management quality that the business plan reader will expect.
+Inventory management procedures: Efficiently managing both incoming inventory and finished goods is critical to companies that hold any material or product for a significant length of time.
+For these companies, inventory represents a substantial investment of funds and the ability to effectively control inventory levels is a management quality that will be looked for by the business plan reader.

-Quality Control Procedures Total quality management (TQM) experts define quality as meeting or exceeding the customer's expectations the first time, every time.
+Quality control procedures: Total quality management (TQM) experts define quality as meeting or exceeding the customer's expectations first time, every time.
 Before TQM, quality control was something that was done after product manufacture or service delivery.
-Today, quality control procedures begin with product design and are monitored throughout the production and delivery process.
+Today quality control procedures begin with product design and are monitored throughout the production and delivery process.
 Quality control also has moved out of the factory, into the service industries.

 Quality control is an important part of business plans when the business will operate in a highly competitive market and the nature of the product or customer implies quality will be a major factor in the purchase decision.
 One key selling point in quality control is to investigate the feasibility of obtaining a quality control certification for your industrial sector (e.g., ISO 9000).

-Questions that you might address in this section include:
+Questions that might be addressed in this section include:

-Management Plan Complementing the organization structure section is information about the background, skills, and expected contributions of each of the principals of the business.
-If you have recruited senior management personnel, you can include their qualifications for the positions they hold in the management plan or in an appendix.
+Management plan: Complementing the organization structure section is information about the background, skills, and expected contributions of each of the principals of the business.
+If senior management personnel have been recruited their qualifications for the positions they hold can be included in the management plan or in an appendix.

 Establishing a Web Presence

 One operations requirement that all e-businesses will have is a Web site.
-In this portion of the Operations lesson we return to our step-by-step approach to describe what you need to establish a Web presence.
+In this portion of the Operations lesson we return to our step-by-step approach to describe what is required to establish a Web presence.

-Web Site Hosts As suggested in the business location discussion, an operational decision that you need to make is where you intend to locate your Web site.
+Web site hosts: As suggested in the business location discussion above, an obvious operational decision that needs to be made is where you intend to locate your Web site.
 Chapter 16 in your textbook describes the four hosting options, and variations, in considerable detail.
 Briefly, the Web site hosting options, from the most simple and inexpensive to most complex and expensive, are:

-Assignment 16: Based on your intended Web site host requirements, select: (a) storebuilder service, (b) Internet service provider, (c) dedicated hosting service, or (d) self-hosting and investigate the feasibility and cost of hosting a Web site for your e-business (you will use the cost information in the financial statements).
+Assignment 16: Based on your intended Web site host requirements, select: (a) storebuilder service, (b) Internet service provider, (c) dedicated hosting service, or (d) self-hosting and investigate the feasibility and cost of hosting a Web site for your e-business (the cost information will be used in the financial statements).
 As part of your operations plan, briefly explain and justify your decision.
 Follow the guidance provided by your instructor to submit, present, or save this analysis.

-Web Site Development Concurrent with your investigation of Web site hosting options, consider the requirements and options for constructing your Web site.
-Web site development is really about three options—internal development, outsourcing, or partnering—spread over two time periods—start-up construction and ongoing maintenance.
-Again, Chapter 16 of your textbook fully discusses these options.
+Web site development: Concurrent with your investigation of Web site hosting options, consider the requirements and options for constructing your Web site.
+Web site development is really about three options ˇ internal development, outsourcing, or partnering ˇ spread over two time periods ˇ start-up construction and ongoing maintenance.
+Again, these options are fully discussed in Chapter 16 of your textbook.
 Briefly, the basic three Web site development options are:

-Selecting a Domain Name: A marketing and operational consideration is selection of the company's domain name.
-The domain name will be the business's online identity, its Web address, and it is an opportunity to create branding.
+Selecting a domain name: A marketing and operational consideration is selection of the company's domain name.
+The domain name will be the business' online identity, its Web address, and it is an opportunity to create branding.
 So for the highest level of e-commerce positioning, you need a domain name that distinguishes your site from all others.

 A full discussion of selecting a domain name is in Chapter 16 of your textbook (see especially the list of suggestions for selecting a good domain name in Online File W16.2).